 Maia Chao is an interdisciplinary artist from Providence, RI, whose work—often playful and absurd—uses existing institutions and their systems as sites of social intervention and critique.
-Working across video, performance, installation and social practice, she is dedicated to art that models counter-institutions, alternative spaces, and redistribution.
 Chao holds a BA from Brown University and an MFA from RISD.
-She is the recipient of a Fulbright Grant (2014), Fine Arts Work Center Fellowship (2017), and Van Lier Fellowship (2018).
+She is the recipient of a Fulbright Grant (2014), Fine Arts Work Center Fellowship (2017), and Van Lier Fellowship (2018) and will be artist in residence at Pioneer Works (2019).
 She is based in Brooklyn, NY. www.maiachao.com

 Josephine Devanbu is an artist committed to engaging non-traditional audiences, including overworked doctors in a rural health clinic in India, inmates in a Rhode Island prison and migrant workers in California’s Central Valley.
 Devanbu holds a BFA in Painting from the Rhode Island School of Design and a BA in Science and Technology Studies from Brown University.
 She is based in Providence, RI.